 Quarter grades from quarters 1 and 3 are used to determine Academic Warning, Academic Probation, and OHSAA eligibility status for quarters 2 and 4, respectively.
 First semester grades are used to determine Academic Warning, Academic Probation, and OHSAA eligibility status for quarter 3, and second semester grades are used to determine a student's status in quarter 1 of the subsequent academic year.
-Second semester Grade 6 grades are used to determine Academic Warning, Academic Probation, and OHSAA eligibility for Grade 7 quarter 1.
+Second semester Grade 5 grades are used to determine Academic Warning and Academic Probation for Grade 6 quarter 1.
 If grades are available, dual enrollment grades are included in the quarter grades when determining Academic Warning, Academic Probation, and OHSAA eligibility.
 Dual enrollment grades are included in the semester grades when determining Academic Warning, Academic Probation, and OHSAA eligibility status.
-Any secondary student not meeting OHSAA eligibility criteria will not be permitted to participate in the LCA athletic program.
+Any Middle or High School student not meeting OHSAA eligibility criteria will not be permitted to participate in the LCA athletic program.